The Role of Contextual Information in Best Arm Identification: General Non-Asymptotic Lower Bounds

-In this section, we provide instance-specific sample complexity lower bounds for contextual BAI.
-We considered two scenarios: finite contexts and continuous contexts.
-The proof is based on standard change-of-measure arguments.
-However, the derivations must consider the context distributions, and these are non-trivial.
+In this section, we provide the instance-specific sample complexity lower bounds for general contextual BAI.
+The proof is based on standard change-of-measure arguments \citep{Kaufman2016complexity}.
+However, the derivations must consider the possibly continuous context distributions, which are non-trivial.